The 6th Annual World Mining Competition

 The World Mining Competition, presented by PotashCorp, is an established not-for-profit organization, bringing together students from national and international universities to compete in Canada’s first ever mining strategy case competition.
 For the competition’s sixth year, the academic theme of “Utilize the Past, Redefine the Future” represents the current transformational nature of the mining industry, and the inclusive strategies needed to enable organizations to be more progressive moving forward.

-Last year, the World Mining Competition hosted 72 delegates from 11 schools across 4 countries.
+Last year, the World Mining Competition hosted 60 delegates from 11 schools across 4 countries.
 Team’s competed in the most high-level and multi-disciplinary case in the competition’s history.
 Business & Economics, Geology & Earth Sciences, and Engineering students worked together to solve the case, and come up with what they believed to be the best solution.
 These teams demonstrated their ability to cross-collaborate, communicate, and simulate the problems of a fictitious company within the global mining industry.
-Last year’s theme “Adapting to Uncertainty.
-Striving for Sustainabiltiy” challenged teams to create sustainable innovation-based recommendations, while realizing the struggle of adapting to the uncertain climate of the mining industry.
-In 2016, this coming competition will feature a new theme, and will continue to push teams to solve several of the issues facing the mining industry today.
-The 2016 World Mining Competition dates are set: October 27 – 30, 2016, in Saskatoon, Saskatchewan.
+Last year’s theme “Diversity in Balance” challenged teams to take a diverse approach to yield the most effective and lasting solution to a challenge presented in the mining industry.

 The World Mining Competition